BEWARE - Scam Alert!

-Here are examples of how it can happen.
+Here's how it can happen.

-You may be instructed to open an online account with a specified bank, who's "policy" requires a deposit of around US $3,000.
+You may be instructed to open an online account with a specified bank, whose "policy" requires a deposit of around US $3,000.
 The bank is a fake.
 Or, you may even receive a check for a partial payment to defray the expenses.
 The check will bounce.

 The bottom line is that if you play along with the con you will be duped out of your own money and never receive the prize money promised.
 In addition, your chances of ever recovering any of your money are slim to none.